[ Use case ]

 Track WordPress versions, plugins, and PHP across every client site

-See which of your 40 WordPress sites run PHP 8.3, which have outdated WooCommerce, and which need core updates — without logging into each admin panel.
-Burrow tracks CMS versions, plugin updates, and theme changes across every client site in one portfolio view.
+See which of your 40 WordPress sites run PHP 8.3, which have outdated WooCommerce, and which need core updates — one portfolio view, no logging into admin panels.

 [ How it works ]